UWrc/UWrc.github.io/blog/2024-04-04-conda-disk-storage.md

 nano ~/.condarc
 ```

 Edit **OR ADD** the highlighted lines to your `.condarc` to designate directories with higher storage quotas for our `envs_dirs` and `pkgs_dirs`.
-In this exercise, we will assign our `envs_dirs` and `pkgs_dirs` directories to directories in `/gscratch/scrubbed/` where we have more storage, [<ins>**although remember scrubbed storage is temporary and files are deleted automatically after 21 days if the timestamps are not updated**</ins>](https://hyak.uw.edu/docs/storage/gscratch#scrubbed).
+In this exercise, we will assign our `envs_dirs` and `pkgs_dirs` directories to directories in `/gscratch/scrubbed/` where we have more storage, [**although remember scrubbed storage is temporary and files are deleted automatically after 21 days if the timestamps are not updated**](https://hyak.uw.edu/docs/storage/gscratch#scrubbed).
 Alternatively, your lab/research group might have another directory in `/gscratch/` that can be used.

 :::important